Ewha-BiE/Drug-Targeting-for-COVID-19_SMILES/README.md

-# Drug-Targeting-for-COVID-19_SMILES
-This is fine-tuned SCFP model  which was modified as suitable for small datasets and COVID-19.
+###This is fine-tuned SCFP model which was modified as suitable for small datasets related to COVID-19.

-It was used to conduct experiments on poster papers published in the poster papers of the KSMCB conference.
-Since some of the library updates didn't fit with the chainer library( deep learning framework for chemistry), experiments were conducted in a limited version to solve the library dependency.
+This model was used to experiment on research papers published in the poster of the KSMCB conference.
+Since some of the library updates didn't fit with the Chainer library(deep learning framework for chemistry), experiments were conducted in a limited version to solve the library dependence.

 Contributors are Soyun Park and Hye-won Oh

-The original SCFP model was released by keio research team( www.dna.bio.keio.ac.jp/smiles).
+The original SCFP model was released by the Keio research team and the original paper is [Convolutional neural network based on SMILES representation of compounds for detecting chemical motif ] (https://doi.org/10.1186/s12859-018-2523-5)